Gender pay gap

 Organisations with 250 staff or more are required to publish data about their gender pay gap and update it annually.
 We welcome gender pay gap reporting as an opportunity to learn and improve.

-Although this is lower than many organisations, there can be no room for complacency.
-We are proud of the progress we have already made to close this gap.
+Although our gender pay gap is lower than many organisations, there can be no room for complacency.

 Committed to closing the gap